Multepal/app-aanalte/SPEC.md

 ## Resources

-- Current examples of [annotations](../aanalte/collections/topics/annotations.xml) and [topics](../aanalte/collections/topics/topics.xml) output from Drupal.
+- Current examples of annotations topics in `collections/topics`.
+These are automatically output from Drupal using its REST exporter.